Stianpr20/Stians/README.md

 # Stian's Mathematica Package

-Miscellaneous tools and functions that have been usefull at some point in time.
+Miscellaneous tools and functions that have been useful at some point in time.